Book Review of

 The problem with most Christian or clean romance is that it is cheesy, over the top sappy, and very predictable.
 This book is a bit cheesy and predictable, but it was also fun to read.

-It is set in a National Park which makes it in unusual setting for a book like this.
+It is set in a National Park, which makes it an unusual setting for a book like this.
 I enjoyed the descriptions of the mountains and scenery.
 The book in a way helps promote National Parks.
 I grew up in the Pacific NW, and the author does a great job of describing that part of the country.
 I think this is due to the fact that the author was a Park Ranger at one time, so she knows what it is like.